-Students with documented disabilities who require academic accommodations should contact Services for Students with Disabilities (SSD) at 512-471-6259 (Voice), 512-471-4641 (TTY) or 1-866-329-3986 (Video Phone).
+Students with documented disabilities who require academic accommodations should contact Services for Students with Disabilities (SSD) at 512-471-6259 (Voice), 512-410-6644 (Video Phone).
 This should be done as soon as possible to request an official letter outlining any authorized accommodations to be presented to the course instructors so that the appropriate accommodations can be provided.
+More information is available online at http://ddce.utexas.edu/disability/